En / Ru

 Khutor Kormilo

-Kinerma — The most beautiful village in Russia
+Kinerma — The Most Beautiful village in Russia

-Voknavolok — The village of runic singers
+Voknavolok — The village of rune singers

 The White Sea petroglyphs